mrdavidhsieh/Synology-gitlab-9.4.4-update-failed-resolved/README.md

 This spk file is almost same as spk file you can download from Synology only db_converter.py is different.
 The original package that I used to modify is Docker-GitLab-AllinOne-x64-11.0.4-0053

-You can download the two files here: https://drive.google.com/drive/folders/1-bT5Sbnq3uOFU9JGivVsAiB8rwCmRpeK?usp=sharing
+You can find the files in this project.

 I can't guarantee that my spk will help everyone to fix this problem but it solve mine.
 If have question, welcome to discuss.